uswds/uswds-site/pages/design-tokens/typesetting/font-family.md

 ### Option 2: Change default font settings

 USWDS settings variables tell the design system how to build.
-If you want to change the default font settins in uswds-core, see the instructions in [Configuring custom USWDS settings]({{ site.baseurl }}/documentation/settings/#configuring-custom-uswds-settings)
+If you want to change which fonts apply by default in `uswds-core`, see the instructions in [Configuring custom USWDS settings]({{ site.baseurl }}/documentation/settings/#configuring-custom-uswds-settings).